sstaub/Ticker/README.md

 uint32_t Tickers::interval()
 ```

-Changes the interval time of the Ticker.
+Get the interval time of the Ticker.
 Depending from the mode it can millis or micro seconds.

 **Example**